Inclusive, trauma-informed approach to therapy tailored to your unique needs.

 I’m glad you’re here!

-I’m a counselor licensed to practice in the states of New York and Michigan.
+I’m a counselor licensed to practice in the states of New York, Michigan, and Minnesota.
 I offer online counseling from an affirming, trauma-informed, person-centered perspective, and strive to be thoughtful and transparent in all parts of my practice.
 I believe that mental health care should be collaborative, and that you are the expert on you!
 I will work with you to explore your needs and wants from therapy and help develop therapeutic goals that are truly yours.
 I look forward to crafting your mental health journey together!

 Areas of Knowledge